 The Norwegian Academy of Technological Sciences (Norwegian: Norges Tekniske Vitenskapsakademi; NTVA) recently released a list of its new members.
 SUSTech Professor Bai Yong, from the Department of Ocean Science and Engineering, appeared at the top of the list.
 Professor Bai is the first Chinese mainlander to receive this honor, awarded to top scientists by the Norwegian government.
 Bai’s achievement is especially impressive, given Norway’s world-leading position in marine and ship engineering.

 Bai Yong received his undergraduate education at Harbin Shipbuilding Engineering Institute (now Harbin Engineering University) in 1982 before obtaining a Master of Science at Shanghai Jiao Tong University.
 In 1989, he finished his master’s and doctoral studies at Japan’s Hiroshima University.
 After finishing his studies, Professor Bai conducted research and engaged in teaching as a postdoctoral researcher and a faculty member in ship and marine engineering.
 He worked at various institutions including the Technical University of Denmark, Norwegian University of Science and Technology, and the University of California, Berkeley.
-He was recognized by Zhejiang Province’s Hundred Talents Program in 2009 and China’s Thousand Talents Program in 2010.
+He was recognized by Zhejiang Province’s Hundred Talents Program in 2009.

 Bai has led dozens of projects in ship structures, subsea pipelines/risers, subsea production systems, structural design of ocean platforms, and analyses and risk assessments.
 He also proposed the following theories: